 In addition to providing a quiet, comfortable place for reading, study and research, the LRC provides public computers for information retrieval, email, and word processing.
 The library supports a wireless environment.
 Also, laptops are available for student use within the library.
 Instructional technology services support classroom instruction, student projects and presentations, and community services.
 Equipment for the use of media is also available to patrons in the library or for checkout.

-The LRC staff is committed to teaching students the lifelong learning information literacy skills that have become essential in today's world.
-Online tutorials, printed and online handouts and brochures, formal tours and specialized information literacy instruction sessions are provided.
-The LRC staff always considers individualized instruction to be the strength of the college's information literacy program.
+Committed to teaching students the lifelong learning information literacy skills that have become essential in today's world, the LRC staff actively supports the related college's Quality Enhancement Plan.
+Online tutorials, printed and online handouts and brochures, formal tours and specialized information literacy instruction sessions and projects are provided.
+The LRC staff always considers individualized instruction to be the strength of the college's information literacy program and encourages students to ask for assistance when needed.
 Ongoing evaluations of services and facilities, as well as research tools and other resources, provide an avenue for measuring effectiveness and initiating change.

 For library privileges, current students are registered automatically.
-To check out books, media and other circulating materials, students key in their own EMPLIDs or MyESCC logins.
+To check out books, media and other circulating materials, students key in their own MyESCC logins.
 Library cards are not issued.
 Students may sign into LINC, the online catalog, using the same usernames and passwords they use for MyESCC.
 This allows them to view individual library accounts and to renew and place holds on items.
-Students also will be prompted to log in with their MyESCC usernames and MyESCC passwords for remote access to databases.
+Students also will be prompted to log in with their MyESCC usernames and passwords for remote access to databases.
 For on-campus access to online databases, the World Wide Web and other Internet services, students log into library or lab computers with their college network accounts.
+All students are encouraged to check their ESCC email accounts daily in order to be well informed of library and general college announcements.